 If you make a planned gift to the Foundation, you will be entitled to a tax credit for Canadian federal and provincial income tax purposes at the appropriate time.
 (In the case of a specific or pecuniary bequest by will, for example, that time will be after your death.)
 A tax credit reduces the income tax otherwise payable.
 The benefit to you of the tax credit accordingly varies with your income tax liability, among other things.
 In addition, if you make a planned gift of listed public securities that have appreciated since you bought them, you will in general be entitled to an additional tax benefit.

 The tax considerations and consequences of your planned gift to the Foundation will vary with your particular circumstances.
 You should consult your lawyer or other tax adviser about them.
-This pamphlet makes only general comments on tax matters and it is not legal or tax advice to any actual or potential donor to the Foundation.
+The information on this page makes only general comments on tax matters and it is not legal or tax advice to any actual or potential donor to the Foundation.

 About the Legacy Circle

 The Legacy Circle celebrates those who have decided to make a planned gift – through a bequest in a will or other means – to the Foundation.
 If you wish to make a simple bequest to the Foundation in your will, you may do so on a confidential basis, without informing the Foundation.
 If you choose to tell us of your planned gift, the Foundation will acknowledge you as a member of the Legacy Circle.
 The Foundation would very much like to have the opportunity to recognize your generosity in this way.
 By honouring its supporters, others will be encouraged to make planned gifts to the Foundation.
-In addition, Legacy Circle members will receive recognition the programmes of WMCT concert and in the annual report of the Foundation.
+In addition, Legacy Circle members may choose to receive recognition in the programs of Music in the Afternoon concerts and in the annual report of the Foundation.

-To attend a Legacy Circle event or to receive further information, please contact the Foundation as follows:
+To receive further information, please contact the Foundation:

 Women’s Musical Club of Toronto Foundation